 “Becoming Self-Reliant,” Ensign or Liahona, January 2010

-“Welfare and Self Reliance,” LDS Newsroom
+“Welfare and Self Reliance,” Newsroom